kirby-deprecated-plugins/kirby-sync/docs/options.md

 ### plugin.sync.slug

 The slug of the sync API.
+You only need to change this if it collides with something else you have on `yourdomain.com/sync`.

 ### plugin.sync.parent